bujakkristijan/food-ordering-app/README.md

 ### Project specification

-The main purpose of the application is to allow the user to view the offer and order food from the restaurant, then track status of the order.
-There are 3 user roles in the system with different capabilities:
+The main purpose of the application is to enable users to view restaurant offers, place food orders, then track the status of their orders, which can be updated by employees.
+The system consists of three user roles with different capabilities:
 - ADMIN
 - EMPLOYEE
 - USER

-The application can also be used by an unregistered user.
-He has the ability to:
+The application can also be accessed by unregistered users, who have the following abilities:
-- register
+- Register an account
-- order food (different meals with inserted quantities).
-By viewing the menu, he needs to select the type of meal, after which the complete offer for that type will be listed.
-By clicking on the button next to the selected meal, a modal window will appear, where he can insert quantity and the meal is placed in the cart.
-When he wants to confirm the final order, a new modal window appears where he enters the address and phone number, because the user is not logged in.
-After successfully ordering food, he receives a message containing a link, where he can track his order status by clicking on it.
+- Order food by selecting different meals and specifying quantities.
+The user can view the menu, choose a meal type, and see the complete offer for that type.
+By clicking on a selected meal, a modal window appears, allowing the user to enter the quantity and add the meal to the cart.
+To confirm the final order, a new modal window appears where the user enters their address and phone number since they are not logged in.
+After successfully placing an order, the user receives a message containing a link to track the order status.

-A registered user (with the *USER* role) logs into the system by entering his username and password.
-He has the ability to:
+Registered users with the *USER* role can log into the system using their username and password.
+They have the following abilities:
-- change personal data
+- Update their personal information
-- orders food like a non-registered user, but there is no need to enter his address and phone number, because his data is already saved in the system.
+- Order food similar to unregistered users, but without the need to enter their address and phone number since their data is already saved in the system.
-- gets a 10% discount on every order
+- Receive a 10% discount on every order
-- view his active orders (with status *ORDERED* and *IN PREPARATION*)
+- View their active orders (with *ORDERED* and *IN PREPARATION* status)
-- view the history of his orders (with *IN DELIVERY* status)
+- View the history of their orders (with *IN DELIVERY* status)

-A user with the *EMPLOYEE* role has the ability to:
+Users with the *EMPLOYEE* role have the following abilities:
-- reviews all incoming orders and changes their status to *IN PREPARATION* or *IN DELIVERY* depending on whether the orders are in the process of preparation or the delivery person has started delivering them.
+- Review all incoming orders and change their status to *IN PREPARATION* or *IN DELIVERY*, depending on whether the orders are being prepared or in the process of  delivery.
-- view the history of all orders.
+- View the history of all orders.

-A user with the *ADMIN* role has the ability to:
+Users with the *ADMIN* role have the following abilities:
-- create, delete and update meal types in the database (including uploading images)
+- Create, delete, and update meal types in the database (including uploading images)
-- create, delete and update meals (including uploading images)
+- Create, delete and update meals (including uploading images)
-- logically deletes users (status changes, data remains in the database)
+- Logically delete users (change their status, their data remains in the database)
-- view the order history
+- View the order history
-- create, delete and update data for employees (users with *EMPLOYEE* role)
+- Create, delete, and update employee data (users with the *EMPLOYEE* role)

 ### Application UI preview: